Claire-UT/SubjectToChange_Project/README.md

 ## USING & TESTING MODELS
 **'Predictions_ModelTests.py'** - This file contains the functions used for predicting characters with the already trained models.
-A single image must be formatted as a numpy array of size 28x28 storing the grayscale value of each pixel.

 Each 'predict' function is capable of handling an 'image' parameter that is a 2d array (single image) or 3d array (multiple images).

 For using the 'predict' functions: